 In addition, water is also collected from the NuMI tunnel system.
 NuMI tunnel water contains measurable concentrations of tritium and the primary source of the tritium comes from water contact with components within the tunnel.
 The water that is collected consists primarily of groundwater that has infiltrated into the tunnel.
-This high-quality water is pumped from the tunnel and directed into the ICW system where it is used primarily for make-up water for the Central Utilities Building (CUB) cooling towers.
+This high-quality water is pumped from the tunnel and directed into the ICW system where it is used primarily for makeup water for the Central Utilities Building (CUB) cooling towers.
 Excess NuMI water and effluent from the towers is directed to the ICW pond system.

-Fermilab continued to discharge measureable concentrations of tritium to surface waters off site.
+Fermilab continued to discharge measurable concentrations of tritium to surface waters off site.
 The concentrations measured were well below the DOE Order 458.1 Derived Concentration Standard of 1,900 pCi/ml.
 Releases depend on pond levels and the operational mode of the accelerator complex.
 Fermilab's site-specific NPDES permit includes monitoring requirements for tritium at all six outfalls.
-In 2014 for the first time, measurable tritium (above 1 pCi/ml) was discharged to Kress Creek at the outfall.
-In 2015, the months of March and April showed detectable levels of tritium discharged to Kress Creek (1.9 pCi/ml, 3.4 pCi/ml).
-Indian Creek had tritium discharges ten months of the year (highest concentration was 8.5 pCi/ml).
-Monthly data from measurements taken at site boundary locations are made publicly available through the Tritium at Fermilab website.
+In 2016, the month of November showed a detectable level of tritium discharged to Kress Creek (1.3 pCi/ml).
+Indian Creek had tritium discharges eleven months of the year (highest concentration was 10.8 pCi/ml in June).
+In 2016, the Ferry Creek outfall (from A. E. Sea to Sea of Evanescence) had the first detectable level of tritium in December (1.3 pCi/ml).
+Monthly data from measurements taken at outfall and site boundary locations are made publicly available through the Tritium at Fermilab website.
 Monitoring for radioactivity in surface water continues to be a primary component of Fermilab's routine environmental surveillance program.